 Adoption is a gift for both the adoptive family and the child.
 But the gift doesn’t always turn out to be what was expected.
-Every child who is adopted has experienced a significant break in attachment; and research shows that interruptions in attachment can change the structure and chemical activity in the brain.
-What adoptive parents often see as willfully bad behavior may simply be symptoms of a brain that has been impacted by these attachment difficulties.
+Every child who is adopted has experienced a significant break in attachment; these interruptions in attachment can change the structure and chemical activity in the brain.
+What adoptive parents often see as willfully bad behavior may simply be symptoms of a brain impacted by these attachment difficulties, by trauma, or by a chronically dysregulated environment.

 If your child’s adoption did not take place at birth, it is important to remember that your child has a history that you are not part of, and that history is a significant and formative part of this child.
 It is vital to accept and acknowledge that.
 Children who were adopted from a foreign country are also dealing with cultural adaptation and a new language process.
 Everything is different for the child who is adopted from overseas.

 Fonda is TBRI trained and loves helping adopted children and their families get to thriving.
-BrainPaint neurofeedback – brainwave training – is a highly effective method of reducing symptoms and increasing regulation for children.
+Also, BrainPaint neurofeedback - brainwave training - is a highly effective method of reducing the impact of trauma on the brain and increasing regulation.
+As we calm the trauma centers and get the brain better regulated, many children become more able to form

 Please refer to the BrainPaint page of this site for more information.